 High asset divorces involve large amounts of property or capital that are shared during a marriage and must be divided upon separation.
 As businesses, investments, and other important assets are at stake during a divorce, it can be stressful to understand how everything can be fairly divided.
-If you are facing a divorce that involves complex capital, a skilled Fairfield high asset divorce lawyer from Reich & Truax, PLLC, can help you defend your rightfully earned assets.
+If you are facing a divorce that involves complex capital, a skilled Fairfield high-asset divorce lawyer from Reich & Truax, PLLC, can help you defend your rightfully earned assets.

-As high asset divorce cases can have a deep and even permanent impact on the future of your assets, it is critical to work with a skilled attorney who can protect your financial interests.
+As high asset divorce cases can have a deep and even permanent impact on the future of your assets, it is critical to work with a skilled family law attorney who can protect your financial interests.
 An experienced lawyer can help individuals going through a divorce involving complex assets like investments, real estate, and businesses, leveraging important legal strategies to protect their goals and reflect their financial situation.

-A Fairfield high asset divorce lawyer from our team can work with professionals in the financial field, such as tax advisors and forensic accountants, to ensure your case is optimally handled.
+A Fairfield divorce lawyer from our team can work with professionals in the financial field, such as tax advisors and forensic accountants, to ensure your case is optimally handled.
 By having a deep understanding of your financial interests and assets at stake, a lawyer from our firm can advocate on your behalf for a reasonable and fair division of assets.

 High asset divorce cases tend to involve various financial matters that do not come up during a standard divorce.
 The legal team at Reich & Truax, PLLC has assisted clients with navigating the following common challenges associated with high asset divorce cases: